Banco Bradesco S.A. (BBD) Shares Up Despite Recent Market Volatility

 Barclays gave a rating of “Equal Weight” to BBD, setting the target price at $3.50 in the report published on November 15th of the previous year.

-During the last 5 trading sessions, BBD fell by -4.74%, which changed the moving average for the period of 200-days by -40.20% in comparison to the 20-day moving average, which settled at $2.56.
-In addition, Banco Bradesco S.A. saw -12.53% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BBD rose by +1.20%, which changed the moving average for the period of 200-days by -33.33% in comparison to the 20-day moving average, which settled at $2.55.
+In addition, Banco Bradesco S.A. saw -8.54% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BBD